-#6 The solar rebate: still very much alive and kicking - and generous.
+#6 The solar rebate: alive, kicking - and generous.

-The famous Australian federal solar rebate, technically known as the STC scheme, acts as a point of sale discount off a solar installation's final cost.
+The famous Australian federal solar rebate, technically known as the SRES scheme, acts as a point of sale discount off a solar installation's final cost.

 All the prices you see advertised will already include this discount.
-It's worth about \$447 per kilowatt of solar panels installed in 2022, but this will vary slightly depending on where you live.
+It's worth about \$400 per kilowatt of solar panels installed in 2023, but this will vary slightly depending on where you live.

-So, for example, 6.6 kW of panels attracts around \$2,950 in rebates.
+So, for example, 6.6 kW of panels attracts around \$2,590 in rebates.